 Not only does tobacco use affect an individual’s health, but usage may affect productivity in the workplace as well.
 A number of studies have determined that those who use tobacco are absent from work more often than non-tobacco-users.
 In addition, research has shown that many tobacco users tend to be less productive when they are at the workplace, due to impaired performance from the physical effects of nicotine and other chemicals in tobacco.

 As of January 2014, an employee must pay a surcharge of $75 per person, per month, if they and/or their spouse/same-sex domestic partner are tobacco users.
 The goal of this surcharge is to support the health and wellness of the University’s employees by discouraging the use of any tobacco products, which are harmful to health even when used in moderation.

 During Benefits Open Enrollment in November, you will verify the above criteria through the Employee Self-Service Information System (ESSIC).
-If you do not log into ESSIC and verify if you and your spouse/partner are a tobacco user, you will be automatically assessed the surcharge beginning January 2015.
 This surcharge applies to Teamsters employees as well.

 Frequently Asked Questions